| Duration: | 10 Day(s) - 9 Night(s) |

-This trip takes you from the UNESCO World Heritage city of Luang Prabang through the remote mountains to the plain of jars at Xieng Khuang.
-Continue south to Vang Vieng, famous for the Nam Song River set against the backdrop of limestone karsts.
-Then it’s onto the capital of Laos Vientiane.
+This trip takes you from the UNESCO World Heritage city of Luang Prabang through the remote mountains to the Plain of Jars in Xieng Khouang.
+Continue south to Vang Vieng, famous for the Nam Song River set against a backdrop of limestone karsts.
+Then continue to the capital of Laos, Vientiane.

 Luang Prabang is perhaps the best-preserved traditional city in Southeast Asia.
-The tranquillity and charm of this UNESCO world heritage town with its splendid natural scenery and cultural sights makes it one of the most delightful places to visit in Laos.
+The tranquility and charm of this UNESCO World Heritage town, combined with its splendid natural scenery and cultural sights, make it one of the most delightful places to visit in Laos.

-On arrival at the airport, you are welcomed and transferred to the hotel where you are free at your leisure to stroll around.
-Time permitting our guide can take you on a short walking tour of the town and a visit to the night market.
-Here you can browse a lovely collection and handmade textiles from the local and hill tribe people from the surrounding areas.
-If you prefer or are arriving late this can be done on the following day.
+Upon arrival at the airport, you will be welcomed and transferred to your hotel, where you can relax at your leisure or take a stroll around town.
+Time permitting, your guide can take you on a short walking tour, including a visit to the Night Market.
+Here, you can browse a lovely collection of handmade textiles from local and hill tribe communities.
+If you arrive late, this can be arranged for the following day.

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)

-After breakfast, board a cruise for an amazingly long tailboat journey along the Mekong River to where it meets the Nam-Ou River, stop at Ban Chan village just outside Luang Prabang famous for traditional pottery making here you will watch the process of pots being made on traditional ovens.
+After breakfast, board a traditional long-tail boat for a scenic journey along the Mekong River to its confluence with the Nam Ou River.
+Stop at Ban Chan village, just outside Luang Prabang, known for its traditional pottery-making.
+Here, you will observe the process of crafting pots using traditional methods.

-After Ban Chan, we continue to visit Wat Xiengman and Wat Longkhoun and continue by boat through the beautiful Laotian countryside passing by local villages before arriving at the fascinating Pak Ou caves, which in fact are a cave system of two interlinked caves, crammed full of Buddha statues left behind by pilgrims over generations.
+Continue to visit Wat Xiengman and Wat Longkhoun before cruising through beautiful Laotian countryside, passing local villages, and arriving at the fascinating Pak Ou Caves.
+This cave system consists of two interconnected caves filled with thousands of Buddha statues left by pilgrims over generations.

-Returning to Luang Prabang by boat you will stop at Ban Sanghai to observe the traditional process of rice wine distillation.
-Arrive back into Luang Prabang at around 5 pm
+On the return journey, stop at Ban Xanghai to observe the traditional process of rice wine distillation.
+Arrive back in Luang Prabang around 5:00 PM.

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)